ashn-dot-dev/site/thoughts/blog-ideas.md

 ## Golden Testing in C99
 Use autil library as example.
 Or put together a minimal Makefile + boilerplate code to get started.

+## Pre C99 static assert
+Use the hackey enum trick.